vapourlang/vapour-website/src/pages/cli.md

     	Directory where to place transpiled files from dir (default "R") -outfile infile
-    	Name of R file to where to palce transpiled infile (default "vapour.R") -run-only
+    	Name of R file to where to palce transpiled infile (default "vapour.R") -port string
+    	Port on which to run the language server protocol (default "3000") -repl
+    	Run the REPL
+  -run-only
     	Run the transpiled vapour files
-  -version
+  -tcp
+    	Run the language server protocol on TCP
+  -types string
+    	Path where to generate the type files, only applies if passing a directory with -indir (default "inst/types.vp") -version
     	Retrieve vapour version
 ```